Determinantal point processes associated with Hilbert spaces of holomorphic functions: Proof of Theorem

 The function $g_3-1$, although not necessarily bounded, is compactly supported and positive.
-The usual multiplicative functional $\Psi_{g_3}$ is also well defined for $\PP_{\Pi^{g_1g_2}}$-almost every configuration.
-Indeed, since $g_1g_2$ is bounded and by Proposition 4.1 of \cite{BQS}, there exists $C>0$ such that
+The usual multiplicative functional $\Psi_{g_3}$ is also well-defined for $\PP_{\Pi^{g_1g_2}}$-almost every configuration.
+Indeed, since $g_1g_2$ is bounded and by \cite[Prop.
+4.4]{BQS}, there exists $C>0$ such that

 Consequently, we have